 As part of its initiatives to coordinate international conservation efforts for endangered marine mammals in Asia, Ocean Park established the Ocean Park Conservation Foundation (OPCF) in 1993.
 The Foundation hoped to significantly improve attitudes and practices towards conservation in Hong Kong and Asia through cooperative programmes with other conservation organisations.
 The Hong Kong Society for Panda Conservation (HKSPC) was also launched in 1999 to educate the community and support conservation of the giant pandas and their habitat.
 Both the HKSPC and OPCF were merged into a single organisation on 1 July 2005 as the Ocean Park Conservation Foundation Hong Kong (OPCFHK).
 The OPCFHK advocates, facilitates and participates in the conservation of wildlife and habitats, with an emphasis on Asia, through research and education.

-Ocean Park offers two modes of transportation to enable guests to move between the Lowland, Headland and Tai Shue Wan.
-The Headland and Lowland is connected by a 1.5 km long cable car system offering not only just a convenient but also exceptionally scenic route between these two areas, with spectacular panoramic views of the southern side of Hong Kong and the South China Sea.
-Guests can also opt to ride the second longest outdoor escalator in the world stretching over 225 metres, connecting the Headland and Tai Shue Wan.
+The Cable car and The Ocean Express are two main transportation to enable guests to move between the Waterfront and the Summit.
+The 1.5 km long cable car system offering not only just a convenient but also exceptionally scenic route between these two areas, with spectacular panoramic views of the southern side of Hong Kong and the South China Sea.

-The Headland is home to Ocean Park's many thrill rides, including the Dragon, Eagle, Crazy Galleon, Ferris Wheel, Flying Swing, Raging River, Space Wheel, Mine Train, and Abyss Turbo Drop.
-For a less frenetic form of fun, guests can also adjourn to the Marine Land nearby.
+The Summit is home to Ocean Park's many thrill rides, including Hair Raiser, Whirly Bird, Bumper Blaster, The Flash and Rev Booster.
+There are also rides such as the Dragon, Eagle, Crazy Galleon, Ferris Wheel, Flying Swing and Abyss in the Marine World nearby.
 The Ocean Theatre is a family favourite where dolphins and sea lions participate in lively daily shows that both entertain and educate its audience about the habitats of these marine mammals.
-The world-class Atoll Reef aquarium holds 2,000 fishes from close to 250 species, including sharks and a variety of unusual sting rays and marine specimens.
 At the unique Sea Jelly Spectacular, guests can interact with 1,000 beautiful sea jellies set against stunning music and multimedia displays.
 As one of the tallest observation towers in Southeast Asia, the Ocean Park Tower boasts a 360º gently rotating viewing room 72 metres above ground that enables guests to see clear to Aberdeen and the outlying islands.
 And Pacific Pier brings a slice of the sunny Californian coast to Hong Kong, complete with an interactive underwater exhibit view of the sea lions at play.

-The Lowland features Ocean Park's latest themed-area, the Amazing Asian Animals – an educational and highly entertaining collection of exhibits bringing together some of Asia's rarest animals.
+The Waterfront features Ocean Park's latest themed-area, the Amazing Asian Animals – an educational and highly entertaining collection of exhibits bringing together some of Asia's rarest animals.
 Red Pandas will be making their debut in Hong Kong for the first time ever at the Giant Panda Adventure, which will also house giant pandas Ying Ying and Le Le.
 A viewing pavilion of hundreds of shimmering goldfish, including some of the latest and rarest species, can be found at Goldfish Treasures.
 For the bird watchers, the Panda Village offers a great opportunity to spot Ocean Park's avian friends high above the trees, as well as visit some delightful Asian Small-clawed Otters.
-Young and old guests alike will delight in the starring attraction at the SkyFair – a helium balloon 22 metres in diameter that will raise guests 100 metres into the air.
 Finally, children will love the Whiskers Harbour, an area made especially for them, with a large and exciting array of kid-sized and kid-oriented rides.
 The whole family can join in at the Whiskers Theatre, where live shows take a fun peek at a day in the life of Ocean Park's sea lions.
-The nearby Dolphin University, which also encompasses Ocean Park's dolphin breeding centre, also offers an excellent opportunity for guests, particularly the young and the young at heart, to learn more about the hidden lives of dolphins, as well as the efforts underway to conserve these intelligent marine mammals.

-For guests' dining needs, Ocean Park currently offers four spectacular venues, the Bayview Restaurant, the Terrace Café, Café Ocean and the Panda Café.
-The latest addition to Ocean Park's eateries is the Panda Café, a uniquely panda-themed indoor and outdoor café certain to delight the entire family.
-Café Ocean, located on the Headland, is based on the concept of the classic Hong Kong-style café with a wide selection of local gourmet menus.
+For guests' dining needs, Ocean Park currently offers four spectacular venues, Neptune’s Restaurant, Tuxedos Restaurant, the Bayview Restaurant, the Terrace Café, Café Ocean and the Panda Café.
+Neptune’s Restaurant is Hong Kong’s first and only fine dining destination in an aquarium setting, while the Aqua City Bakery serves famous Hong Kong-style pastries.
+The Panda Café, a uniquely panda-themed indoor and outdoor café certain to delight the entire family.
+Café Ocean, located on the Summit, is based on the concept of the classic Hong Kong-style café with a wide selection of local gourmet menus.
 Guests can also indulge in the oceanic ambience at the Bayview Restaurant, featuring an aquatic backdrop with sea jellies, or enjoy alfresco dining at the relaxing Terrace Cafe with its breathtaking sea view.
+You can also dine at Tuxedos Restaurant and marvel at over 70 penguins frolicking on the ice.
 Both the Bayview Restaurant and the Terrace Café offer extensive international menus as well as unbeatable views of the South China Sea.